badgrenola/sapper-tailwind-blog/src/articles/reading-tiff-tags.md

 ### The next IFD...

 16 fields of 12 bytes later, there are 8 more useful bytes that make up this current IFD.
-Converted to a long (i.e. 4 byte, 32-bit unsigned int) these bytes give you the byte offset to the next IFD contained within the tiff file.
+Converted to a long these bytes give you the byte offset to the next IFD contained within the tiff file.

 If this byte offset is > 0, you'll need to loop around and repeat all of your field parsing on this new IFD.
 If this is the final IFD in the file, the byte offset will be 0, and you can now relatively comfortably stop processing IFDs.
 Hooray!